ga-curriculum/javascript-browser-game-rock-paper-scissors/add-instructions/README.md

 # ![JavaScript Browser Game - Rock, Paper, Scissors - Level Up - Add Instructions](./assets/hero.png)

+**Learning objective:** By the end of this lesson students will add gameplay instructions to their application to improve the user experience.

 ## How do I play?

 Clear instructions are essential for browser games to ensure players understand the mechanics of how to play.